-Pine Grove Property, Nevada -As a result of a technical disclosure review by the British Columbia Securities Commission, an amended and restated Preliminary Economic Assessment was issued on February 4, 2015 and filed with the British Columbia Securities Commission and is available for review under the Company's profile on SEDAR (see Lincoln news release February 16, 2015).
+Pine Grove Property, Nevada - The Pine Grove project, located in Lyon County, Nevada, is the Company's most advanced project.
+At the time of writing of this MDA Lincoln is carrying out a drill program to advance the resources and is starting the final permitting studies needed to take the project to production.
+An amended and restated Preliminary Economic Assessment was issued on February 4, 2015 and filed with the British Columbia Securities Commission and is available for review under the Company's profile on SEDAR (see Lincoln news release February 16, 2015).